baileys2/Portfolio/README.md

 Document completion of the course's learning outcomes.

+<b> Lots of work still to do!!
+Tried to fill in what I could thus far.
+Certain things/ that may have been answered generally were not because they would be more correctly answered later in the semester after more work and better understanding of material.
+Did not want to try to answer things I may slightly know, and give a general answer incorrectly.

 Instructions
 ====
 The goal of this is to make it very easy for me (or an employer, or a teaching assistant) to see whether or not you have mastered the material of the class.
 The hope is that I would be able to grade your work without downloading and compiling your code.
 If you have recorded proper video demonstrations of your programs, that should be sufficient.
 You will also want to write a paragraph or so making your case for why you deserve full credit for particular learning outcome (or if you don't, then you should say so).